The Hunchback of Notre Dame (1939 film): Casting

 After hearing the news that RKO was going to remake the 1923 film, Lon Chaney Jr. sought to play the role of Quasimodo and screen-tested for the studio.
-While the studio felt that Chaney gave excellent performances in his numerous screen tests, other actors would be more suitable for the part, Orson Welles being one of the many considered.
+While the studio felt that Chaney gave excellent performances in his numerous screen tests, other actors would be more suitable for the part, with Orson Welles, who would later mark his film debut with Citizen Kane, being one of the many considered.
 Laughton was set to star as Quasimodo, but RKO offered Chaney the role when it seemed that the British actor would be unable to work in America due to troubles with the IRS.
-Laughton managed to overcome his problems and got the part.
+Laughton, however, managed to overcome his problems and secured the role.

 Pleased with her work on Alfred Hitchcock's Jamaica Inn, Laughton brought a then 18-year-old Maureen O'Hara to Hollywood to play Esmeralda.
 This marked O'Hara's American screen debut.
-According to actress Kathryn Adams, she was supposed to play Esmeralda, but lost the role to O'Hara when Laughton cabled from Ireland to Hollywood that he was "bringing Esmeralda".
+According to actress Kathryn Adams, she was to play Esmeralda, but lost the role to O'Hara when Laughton cabled from Ireland to Hollywood that he was "bringing Esmeralda".
 Adams played a companion of Fleur as compensation for losing the role.

-Dieterle wanted Claude Rains to play Frollo, but before he agreed to play the part, he had an unexpected encounter with Laughton on the Universal lot in which Laughton was very condescending.
-Rains, who had mentored Laughton and John Gielgud at the Royal Academy of Dramatic Arts, later remarked that their encounter at the lot was the end of their relationship and refused to play the role, which would be played by Cedric Hardwicke.
+Dieterle wanted Claude Rains to play Frollo but, before he agreed, he had an unexpected encounter with Laughton on the Universal lot in which Laughton was very condescending.
+Rains, who had mentored Laughton and John Gielgud at the Royal Academy of Dramatic Arts, later remarked that their encounter at the lot was the end of their relationship and refused to play the role, which would go to Cedric Hardwicke.